 A contracted gallbladder can result from various causes.
 In many cases, it’s simply a response to a meal.
 After eating, the gallbladder contracts to release bile into the small intestine to assist in digestion.
 However, in some instances, a persistently contracted gallbladder could indicate gallbladder disease or other issues.

 Chronic gallbladder disease, gallstones, or inflammation (cholecystitis) can lead to abnormal contraction.
-Additionally, other conditions such as biliary dyskinesia, where the gallbladder does not empty properly, may also be responsible.
+Additionally, other conditions such as biliary dyskinesia, where the gallbladder does not empty properly, may also be responsible, according to PubMed.

 Symptoms and Signs